-Refer to Table 24-3 of this SOP or to the Measurement Quality Acceptance Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, May 2013: http://www.epa.gov/ttnamti1/files/ambient/pm25/qa/QA-Handbook-Vol-II.pdf for the acceptance criteria.
-The calibration data is saved for use as a point of reference for subsequent calibrations., Measurement Quality Objectives (MQO) for control limits and recommended corrective actions to follow.
-If adjustments are necessary, it must be performed after the zero/precision/span checks are finished.
+For control limits and recommended corrective actions, refer to Table 24-3 in this SOP or to the Measurement Quality Objective Tables from the Quality Assurance Handbook for Air Pollution Measurement Systems, Volume II, Appendix D. EPA-454/B-13-003, July 2014.
+If a calibration is necessary, it must be performed after the zero/precision/span checks are finished.

-24.14.4.2 Precision Check
+24.14.3.2 Precision Check

 At this point the span readings have been recorded, perform the precision level check.
 On the Main Screen (or Standby Screen) of the 146i Calibrator, press the MENU button to access the Main Menu Screen.
 Scroll to OPERATION and press ENTER.
-Use the \downarrow button to scroll down to SPAN.
-Use the \leftarrow and \rightarrow buttons on the 146i to scroll to SPAN 1 and press ENTER.
+Use the $\downarrow$ button to scroll down to SPAN.
+Use the $\leftarrow$ and $\rightarrow$ buttons on the 146i to scroll to SPAN 1 and press ENTER.
 SPAN 1 has been programmed to produce the precision level of 5-20 ppb.

-Allow the site analyzer to stabilize for a minimum of 5 minutes and record all data logger readings from the TL-SO2 channels on the Verification Field Sheet, Form 3, Appendix A.
+Allow the site analyzer to stabilize for a minimum of 5 minutes and record all data logger readings from the TL-SO2 channels on the Verification Field Sheet, Form 5, Appendix A.